frobertpixto/MegaCalc1/README.md

 - Show number of digits for A, B and Result
 - Implement Algo delegates to show progress, duration
 - Implement Cancel
-- Improve UI to something like Newmorphic
+- Improve UI to something like Neumorphic
 - Refactor code using CLean Architecture Structure
+- Implement Accessibility features with SwiftUI

 ### Bugs
-- Zero should not be considered Prime
+- No known issues...

 ### Notes
 - Async/Await is is not supported on MacOS < 12